rohitbasuthkar88-svg/Pharmacovigilance-tool-New/README.md

     ```bash
     npx serve .
     ```
+    Now, open your browser and navigate to the provided local address.

 ---

-## Deployment
+## Deployment to Vercel

-You can deploy this application to any modern static hosting provider (e.g., Vercel, Netlify, Cloudflare Pages).
+You can easily deploy this application to [Vercel](https://vercel.com).

-The critical step during deployment is to set the `API_KEY` environment variable within your hosting provider's dashboard.

-### Example: Deploying to Vercel
+The project is configured with a `package.json` that tells Vercel how to build the application.
+The build process will automatically create the required `api-key.js` file using an environment variable you provide.

 1. Push your code to a GitHub, GitLab, or Bitbucket repository.
 2. Import the repository into Vercel.
-3. Vercel will likely auto-detect the project as a static site.
-No special build command is needed.
+3. Vercel will detect the `package.json` and configure the project.
+You don't need to change any build settings.
+The "Output Directory" should be left as the default (which is the project root).
 4. Navigate to your project's **Settings > Environment Variables** in the Vercel dashboard.
 5. Add a new environment variable:
     -   **Name**: `API_KEY`
     -   **Value**: Paste your Gemini API key here.
 6. Deploy!
-Vercel will build and deploy your site, making the environment variable securely available to the application.
+Vercel will run the build script, which injects your API key into the application, and deploy your site.

 ---